sivalabs/sivalabs-hugo/content/posts/2020/2020-04-02-impose-architecture-guidelines-using-archunit.md

 1. **Follow 3-tier layering structure** (Web, Service, Repository layers) where any layer can only talk to the immediate lower layer and lower layer must not talk to upper layer. i.e, Web layer can talk to Service layer, Service layer can talk to Repository layer.
 But Repository layer can't talk to Service or Web layer, Service layer can't talk to Web layer.

-2. If the application is big we might want to follow **Package-By-Feature** where only the Web and Service components are public and rest of the components should be package-private in each feature package.
+2. If the application is big, we might want to follow **Package-By-Feature** where only the Web and Service components are public and rest of the components should be package-private in each feature package.

-3. While using Spring dependency injection, **Don't use Field based injection** and prefer Constructor based injection.
+3. While using Spring dependency injection, **Don't use Field-based injection** and prefer Constructor-based injection.

-Like this there could be many guidelines we want to follow.
+Like this, there could be many guidelines we want to follow.
 The good news is we can impose these guidelines as verifiable JUnit tests using [ArchUnit](https://www.archunit.org/).

 ![ArchUnit](/images/ArchUnit-Logo.webp "ArchUnit")